Gatlinburg Tours: 6 Different Ways to Experience the Smokies

 Ride the Trolley

 Prefer unguided Gatlinburg tours?
 Hop aboard Gatlinburg Trolley, which stops at over 100 locations.
-For an affordable price – 50 cents to $2 round-trip – riders can hop on and off at top areas in the city.
+For an affordable price – 50 cents to $2 round-trip – riders can hop on and off at the city’s most visited districts.

-For example in April-December, ride the yellow line that explores the Gatlinburg arts and crafts community.
+For example in April through December, ride the yellow line to Gatlinburg’s arts and crafts community.
 The tan National Park route costs $1 and runs June through October.
 This one covers the Parkway and Great Smoky Mountains National Park, with stops at Laurel Falls and Elkmont.
 Other routes include Dollywood, convention centers and East Parkway.
 For a treat during the holiday season, ride throughout Gatlinburg’s Winter Magic displays.